szelpe/booking-app-demo/data-generator/tasks.md

 - Provide reports that summarize data at multiple levels of granularity.
 - Allow flexible reporting by ensuring different grouping combinations are available.

-Here’s the revised **Exercise 5**, making it distinct from Exercise 4 and ensuring that it requires the use of `CUBE` by analyzing fields that are not in a hierarchical relationship.

 ### **5. Evaluate Booking and Revenue Variability Across Multiple Factors**

 The finance team wants to understand how different factors impact hotel performance by analyzing revenue and booking trends across independent dimensions.
 Your task is to: